Table of Contents

 What Is The Best Way To Learn Coding?Before we start here, it is important to note one key point which everyone should be aware of: There is no single ‘best way to learn coding’.
 That’s right, there isn’t any one best way to learn coding.
 In fact, since everyone is different and everyone learns differently, the best way to learn coding for one person will be completely different to the best way for another.
 With this in mind, we have explored some of the most common ways to learn coding for beginners.
 We have looked at modern ways to learn, along with more traditional computer science methods.

-With An Online CourseIn the modern world, online courses are probably the favoured way you to learn programming basics, especially if you are trying to teach yourself in your spare time.
+With An Online CourseIn the modern world, online courses are probably the most favored way to learn programming basics, especially if you are trying to teach yourself in your spare time.
 Online courses are flexible, they usually cover a decent amount of material, and they are usually designed for people with little to no experience with coding.
 Online courses come in a wide range of shapes and sizes.
-Some of the more popular types include: Video courses, which usually contain lecture series with worksheets or exercises that allow you to practise coding.
+Some of the more popular types include: Video courses, which usually contain lecture series with worksheets or exercises that allow you to practice coding.
 Although simple, a lot of these courses actually run side by side with a code editor, allowing you to write your own code as you watch the videos.
-This can provide huge learning benefits, as it ensures that you remember the maximum amount possible, and that you get the most out of your course.
+This can provide huge learning benefits, as it ensures that you remember the maximum amount possible and that you get the most out of your course.
+Actually, you can try it yourself by enrolling in some coding video courses offered by BitDegree.
+By using BitDegree coupons you can even get these courses for free, so it’s worth it to check out.
 Interactive online courses, which are something of a new invention.
 Interactive courses will lead you through a predefined scenario, guiding you towards an end goal.
 They are fun, exciting, and especially effective for young learners who may have trouble concentrating on basic video or text tutorials.
 Text based courses, which are usually cheap and effective.
 If you don’t have a lot of time or money to put towards your new coding endeavours, you should consider taking a simple text based course.
 Many text based programming courses run alongside a code editor, allowing you to write your own code and see it in action as you learn.
 Many people will argue that the best way to learn coding is through structured online courses.
-While we won’t argue with that, we will point point out that there are other ways to learn, including:
+While we won’t argue with that, we will point out that there are other ways to learn, including:

 By Watching Video TutorialsA lot of people prefer not to follow a structured approach to learning things like how to code and programming basics.
 Instead, they like to teach themselves by doing things like watching videos online, reading stand-alone articles, and doing a lot of independent research and learning.
 Popular video sharing platforms like YouTube are great places to start if you would like to teach yourself how to code by watching video tutorials.
 Simply decide which language you want to learn and type it into the search bar.
 Filter through the results until you find a couple of decent channels which offer engaging, high quality content, and bookmark them for future reference.
 There are two main benefits to taking this approach.
 First, learning like this allows you to learn as fast or slow as you want.
 If you are having trouble getting your mind around a concept, you can simply spend more time on it.
 Likewise, if you are finding things easy, you can skip ahead rapidly, learning how to code in the shortest amount of time possible.
 The second benefit to learning like this is the cost.
 While a lot of online courses and tutorials will cost you money, learning by watching videos will not!
 This is good for people who don’t have a lot of money to spend, who want to learn coding in their spare time, or who plan on learning for fun as much as anything.